intel/rohd/CONTRIBUTING.md

 Some helpful information you can include:

 * Output of `dart --version`
-* Your dependencies from pubspec.yaml
+* Your dependencies from `pubspec.yaml`
 * The version of ROHD you're using
 * Command you ran and output
 * Reproduction code and steps

 ### Suggesting Enhancements

 If you have an idea for a feature or enhancement that would make ROHD better, feel free to submit a GitHub issue!
 Discussion on the ticket about pros & cons, strategy, etc. is encouraged.

 ### Discussing Issues

 If you have an opinion or helpful information on any open issue, feel free to comment!
 Even if you don't have the time to implement a change, providing valuable input is great too!

 ### Fix or implement an Issue

 Take a look around the issues on the repo and see if there's any you'd like to take ownership of.
 For your first contributions, look for issues tagged with `good first issue`, which are intended to be easier to get started with.
 Feel free to ask for help or guidance!

 ### Pull Requests

 If you have a change that you have implemented and would like to contribute, you can open a pull request.
 Please try to make sure you have implemented tests covering the changes, if applicable.
 Smaller, simpler pull requests are easier to review.

 Be sure to run the test suite (`dart test`) before asking for your code to be merged.
-You may also locally generate API documentation (`dartdoc`) to make sure it looks right and doesn't have any errors.
+You may also locally generate API documentation (`dart doc`) to make sure it looks right and doesn't have any errors.
 You should use the dart formatter on all code (`dart format .`), and may prefer to have it automatically format on every file save.
 If you're using Visual Studio Code, you could add this to `settings.json`:

 ```json
 "[dart]": {